How To Fix Overwatch 2 Keeps Crashing [2023]

 Set Overwatch 2 Priority To Realtime In Task Manager

 Task Manager allows you to set the priority of different applications.
-The higher the priority of the application, the more important it will be in the system’s eyes.
+The higher the priority of the application, the more important it will be in the system’s eyes and the better it will run.
+It will also stop crashing.

 1. Open Task Manager and click on the arrow next to ‘Overwatch Application.’